whitneyburton/portfolios/students/1603/jennifer-soden/20160616-jenny-soden-m2.md

 ###### Ben Peppers
 Ben, I truly believe you just need a tiny bit more time and more confidence in yourself, and your abilities.
 The way you “do what you need to do”, so matter-of-factly is astounding.
 Remember you chose this, staying at Turing, rather than just leaving which does show determination and dedication, because you don’t need to do this.
 But you want to.
 You have always been willing to ask for help, which is an astoundingly rare quality.
 You are able to implement things while simply talking about concepts which proves understanding, and I believe you can do anything you put your mind to.
 You’re an incredibly kind person, and able to put in the work necessary to succeed.
 I believe you’re going to do great things, and the extra mod will give you the time to gain the confidence you need to succeed.
 I know you’ll kick ass next mod.
 Keep optimistic.

+###### Colin Osborn
+Colin, you are so easy to work with.
+You have a laid back attitude which I think is often perceived as not caring, or not able to do work, which I know isn’t true after working with you.
+I think we have a similar attitude of “just try it” and seeing things through code and working through the problems that arise.
+I really wish you would be more sure of yourself.
+You’re a smart guy, and after pairing with you, it seemed like you didn’t really want to touch the keyboard, but after I left and came back there was code written.
+Know that you’re smart, you can do this, and be more assertive with what you want to do.
+I think you’ll really benefit from the week off.
+Come back recharged and rearing to go, and I know nothing will stop you from being a great developer.
+You have it in you.

+###### Brian Sayler
+Brian, you are an incredibly thoughtful developer.
+Sometimes too thoughtful.
+I think sometimes it can hinder progress.
+It’s good to be analytical but sometimes I felt that you were so deep in your own head, you didn’t listen to input Colin and I had to offer.
+I think it might be good for you to write more things out to narrow down on a problem and focus on one thing at a time.
+I can see your mind running often, taking too much into consideration.
+While coding, you often get distracted by a lot of little things, when you should finish the task at hand and then go back to fix smaller issues.
+While looking ahead can be important, so can getting to it as it arises.
+When I do see you code, you’re good.
+You have good instinct and code quality.
+I think module three will be good for you.
+Get more practice so you know what’s important, where you should be looking to, and then the benefit of thoughtfulness will arise.
+Your voice is important, but so are others.
+Be willing to try things, code is free.
+Gain confidence in yourself, and in those around you.

 ### Being a Community Member